stateless-solutions/compatibility-layer/README.md

             - **`Solana`**: the solana go's standard [CommitmentType](https://github.com/gagliardetto/solana-go/blob/main/rpc/types.go#L431)

     - **Explanation of Fields**:
+        - **`chainName`**: Name of the chain of the config file, this field is just for trackability purposes it is not used in this repo
         - **`chainType`**: Chain type of the chain of the config file, this field is a enum specified on `ChainType` in the `custom-rpc-methods/custom_rpc_methods.go` file
         - **`customMethod`**: The method name used to retrieve data along with the getter struct (block number in the case of EVM).
         - **`originalMethod`**: The original method name without the getter struct support.